shnala/e-commerce-backend-bcs/README.md

 ```md
 baseurl/api/tags
 ```
-To make a change to a specific Tag, write as follows, and substite :id with the integer id that identifies that Tag (perform a GET request on tags first to see the integer id of all tags):
+To make a change to a specific Tag, write as follows, and substitute :id with the integer id that identifies that Tag (perform a GET request on tags first to see the integer id of all tags):
 ```md
 baseurl/api/tags/:id
 ```